alleyinteractive/mantle-docs/docs/features/support/hookable.md

 }
 ```

+When using attribute actions/filters, the method name does not matter.
+You can
+name your methods whatever you like.

 Hookable will automatically implement the class' constructor for you.
 If you
 need to implement your own constructor, you can call `register_hooks` manually
 in your own constructor: